jundalisay/superb/content/en/research/spinoza/simple-ethics/part-1/appendix.md

 Our misconceptions of God arise from us thinking that God acts as men act, with an end in view.
 They say that God made all things for man so that we might worship Him.
 This is false.
 This has caused prejudices about good and bad, right and wrong, beauty and ugliness, etc.

-We universally admit that everyone=
+We universally admit that everyone:
 - is born ignorant of the causes of things,
 - has the desire to seek for what is useful to them, and
 - is conscious of such desire.

-It follows=
+It follows:
-That people think themselves free inasmuch as they are conscious of their volitions and desires, and never even dream, in their ignorance, of the causes which have disposed them so to wish and desire.
+- That people think themselves free inasmuch as they are conscious of their volitions and desires, and never even dream, in their ignorance, of the causes which have disposed them so to wish and desire.
-That people do all things for an end, namely, for that which is useful to them, and which they seek.
+- That people do all things for an end, namely, for that which is useful to them, and which they seek.

 Thus it comes to pass that people only look for a knowledge of the final causes of events.

 When these are learned, they are content, as having no cause for further doubt.

 If they cannot learn such causes from external sources, they are compelled to turn to considering themselves, and reflecting what end would have induced them personally to bring about the given event.

 Thus they, necessarily judge other natures by their own.

 Further, as they find in themselves and outside themselves many means which assist them not a little in the search for what is useful, for instance, eyes for seeing, teeth for chewing, herbs and animals for yielding food, the sun for giving light, the sea for breeding fish, etc., they come to look on the whole of nature as a means for obtaining such conveniences.

 As they are aware that they found these conveniences and did not make them, they think they have cause for believing, that some other being has made them for their use.

 As they look upon things as means, they cannot believe them to be self—created;
 But, judging from the means which they are accustomed to prepare for themselves, they are bound to believe in some ruler or rulers of the universe endowed with human freedom, who have arranged and adapted everything for human use.

 They are bound to estimate the nature of such rulers (having no information on the subject) in accordance with their own nature.

-Therefore, they assert that the gods ordained everything for the use of man, in order to= bind man to themselves and obtain from him the highest honor.
+Therefore, they assert that the gods ordained everything for the use of man, in order to:
+- bind man to themselves and
+- obtain from him the highest honor.

-Hence it also follows that everyone thought out for himself, according to his abilities, a different way of worshipping God, so that God might= love him more than his fellows, and direct the whole course of nature for the satisfaction of his blind cupidity and insatiable avarice.
+Hence it also follows that everyone thought out for himself, according to his abilities, a different way of worshipping God, so that God might:
+- love him more than his fellows, and
+- direct the whole course of nature for the satisfaction of his blind cupidity and insatiable avarice.

 Thus, the prejudice developed into superstition, and took deep root in the human mind.
 For this reason, everyone strove most zealously to understand and explain the final causes of things.
 But in their endeavor to show that nature does nothing in vain, i.e. nothing which is useless to man, they only seem to have demonstrated that nature, the gods, and men are all mad together.
 Consider, I pray you.

 The result=  among the many helps of nature they were bound to find some hindrances, such as storms, earthquakes, diseases, etc.

 So they declared that such things happen, because the gods are angry at some wrong done to them by men, or at some fault committed in their worship.
 Experience day by day protested and showed by infinite examples, that good and evil fortunes fall to the lot of pious and impious alike.
 Still they would not abandon their inveterate prejudice.
 For it was easier for them to class such contradictions among other unknown things of whose use they were ignorant. and thus to retain their actual and innate condition of ignorance, than to destroy the whole fabric of their reasoning and start afresh.

 They therefore laid down as an axiom, that God's judgments far transcend human understanding.
 Such a doctrine might have been enough to conceal the truth from the human race for all eternity, if mathematics had not furnished another standard of verity in considering solely the essence and properties of figures without regard to their final causes.
 There are other reasons besides math, which might have caused men's minds to be directed to these general prejudices, and have led them to the knowledge of the truth.